Foxboro state senator would gain North Attleboro, Attleboro wards under proposed redistricting

 The total population for Massachusetts increased from more than 6.5 million in 2010 to just over 7 million, making it the 15th most populous state and ensuring it retains all nine of its existing seats in the U.S. House.

 New maps for congressional districts are expected to come out later this fall.
-Currently, all 10 communities covered by The Sun Chronicle are in the 4th Congressional District, represented by U.S. Rep. Jake Auchincloss, D-Newton.
+Foxboro is part of the 4th Congressional District, represented by U.S. Rep. Jake Auchincloss, D-Newton.